smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

     to each install or upgrade using the LSAM PTF tools in sub-menu 9.
 b.
 Verify the current LSAM PTF level.
 An easy way to do this is to
-    execute the command SMAGPL/STRSMA, and then examine the bottom, right corner of the \"LSAM splash display\" that first appears.
+    execute the command SMAGPL/STRSMA, and then examine the bottom, right corner of the "LSAM splash display" that first appears.
 c.
 Compare the LSAM current PTF level with the latest PTF level
     published by SMA.
-The latest PTF level available can be determined by examining the \"IBM i LSAM (version) Patch Readme.PDF\" document.
+The latest PTF level available can be determined by examining the "IBM i LSAM (version) Patch Readme.PDF" document.
 d.
 Two stand-alone PDF documents may prove helpful when undertaking the
     first round of LSAM PTF installation:
     i.
 IBM i LSAM (version) simplified PTF instructions. ii.
 IBM i Agent (LSAM) instructions for partial PTF save files
 e.
 All the latest IBM i LSAM support resources, including the two PTF
-    save files and the documents mentioned here, may be found at SMA\'s current ftp server that is accessed via the Support Portal from the SMA Technologies web site.
+    save files and the documents mentioned here, may be found at SMA's current ftp server that is accessed via the Support Portal from the SMA Technologies web site.
     i.
 Currently, the ftp server may also be accessed directly from a